 Contact the bank, building society or alternative provider like thinkmoney to tell them that someone has passed away.
 You will need to provide the organisation with evidence such as a copy of the death certificate.

-If the person held a thinkmoney Personal Account, please give us a call on 0161 871 4874.
+If the person held a thinkmoney Current Account, please give us a call on 0161 871 4874.
 As soon as you let us know, we'll stop all activity on their account immediately.
 This is common practice for most organisations.

 We will send a bereavement pack out to you if you're the next of kin, which you'll need to fill in.
 If you're not the next of kin, we'll ask you for their details so we can send the pack directly to them.

 In the bereavement pack, you'll find information on what documents you need to send to us.
 It will also include a bereavement form and a prepaid envelope.
 The documents can include the following.

 • The original Death Certificate, Fact of Death or Coroner's Certificate.